Q: Why is this course necessary for my high school student?

 Q: Who teaches this program?

-The Matlab portion of the program will be led by UCSD neuroscientist Dr. Wayne Khoe with a focus in data visualizations; he will bring in a Cog Sci and a BME scientist who will each teach two demos from their own domain.
+The data science portion of the program will be led by computational neuroscientists from the Salk Institute.
 These scientists will model this program on the bootcamps that they currently teach to freshmen and sophomores at UCSD.
-The HTML/JS/CSS/PHP portions of the program will be taught by Catherine Eng and David Berard, who have extensive experience developing web applications for image and data visualizations.
+The HTML/JS/CSS/PHP portions of the program will be taught by Catherine Eng, who has extensive experience developing web applications for image and data visualizations.
 These are the languages that are used to create enterprise level commerce and websites such as google.com, shutterfly.com, facebook.com, and instagram.com to name just a few.
 This part of the program will provide students experience with both front-end development as well as backend server administration and database development.

 Q: What will my student gain out of the program?

 Your student will not only develop hands-on coding skills in a variety of the most important programming languages, but will become conversant in how these technologies are implemented, the programs required to run them, and understand their applications in the real world.

 Q: How will this program benefit my student’s college applications?

 Colleges are looking for students who have not only had some coding experience via camps and online courses, but who have actually created published, high-level applications.
 This program will give your students not only hands-on experience with coding, but also solid end-results which will help them to establish a history of development progress on social / engineering platforms such as Github and StackOverflow.